citrix/workspace-linux-storebrowse-password-insertion/docs/index.md

-# Storebrowse Classic Password Insertion for StoreFront [Citrix Receiver for Linux 13.10]
+# Storebrowse Classic Password Insertion for StoreFront [Citrix Workspace app for Linux 1808]

 ## Introduction

-This document describes the way storebrowse is intended to be used when taking advantage of the new SSO capabilities available in Citrix Receiver for Linux.
+This document describes the way storebrowse is intended to be used when taking advantage of the new SSO capabilities available in Citrix Workspace app for Linux.

 ## Configuration